This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 Dispute boards are a regular feature of international construction and infrastructure contracts.
 They are one of the alternative dispute resolution options within such contracts and are intended to provide contemporaneous determinations, or recommendations, in disputes.
 Such decisions are binding unless or until revised by the ultimate dispute resolution forum, namely, arbitration or litigation.
 The theory is that parties ‘comply now, argue later’, so allowing the contract to proceed without undue interruption while preserving parties’ right to seek an ultimate determination of the dispute through the usual channels of court or arbitration.

 As the aim of this process is to avoid, if possible, the time and expense of arbitration, most contracts with dispute board provisions require a board decision or recommendation as a necessary precondition to arbitration.

 Many of these boards also have a dispute avoidance role, as explained further below.

 History of dispute boards

 Modern dispute boards were first developed in the United States in the 1970s as a replacement for engineer’s adjudication.
 An independent dispute board was seen by contractors as preferable to the engineer, who is invariably appointed and remunerated by the employer, being the penultimate arbiter of disputes prior to arbitration and litigation.
-The success of dispute boards on major infrastructure projects such as the Eisenhower Tunnel Contract in Colorado in the 1970s and on the World Bank-funded El Cajon Dam in Honduras in the 1980s encouraged both the World Bank and FIDIC to introduce them as the first stage of dispute resolution in their contract documents in the 1990s.
-Notable early examples of their use included the Channel Tunnel project, Hong Kong International Airport and the Ertan Hydroelectric Power project in Sichuan, China.
+The success of dispute boards on major infrastructure projects, such as the Eisenhower Tunnel Contract in Colorado in the 1970s and the World Bank-funded El Cajon Dam in Honduras in the 1980s, encouraged both the World Bank and the International Federation of Consulting Engineers (FIDIC) to introduce them as the first stage of dispute resolution in their contract documents in the 1990s.
+Notable early examples of their use include the Channel Tunnel project, Hong Kong International Airport and the Ertan Hydroelectric Power project in Sichuan, China.